Teddyzander/PBC/README.md

 we should expect to see the following saved to a text file in the client_console/ folder (which can be read using the ```cat``` command):

 ![image](https://github.com/Teddyzander/PBC/assets/49641102/db020f5f-10a4-405c-8d86-9235508c1834)

+## Classic Errors

+### Unbuilt Server

+Running a client prior to building the server will cause a ```nlohmann::json_abi_v3_11_2::detail::parse_error```.
+This is because the JSON files we need access to do not exists.
+Check that the server has been build, and double check that the command line arguments for the client match the arguments used to generate the database.

 ## Contributors
  - [Muhammad Haris Mughees(Lead)](https://mhmughees.github.io)